 FREQUENTLY ASKED QUESTIONS

-The Doctoral Commencement will be held the morning of Friday, May 15, 2015.
-All candidates for the Doctor of Management degree will participate in a combined hooding and conferral at this ceremony, followed by a cocktail-style reception with their guests.
+The doctoral commencement will be held at 9:30 a.m. on Friday, May 13, 2016.
+All candidates for the Doctor of Management degree will participate in a combined hooding and degree conferral at this ceremony, followed by a cocktail-style reception with their guests.

-Master’s and bachelor’s students may choose their preferred weekend ceremony, space permitting.
+If you are a candidate for the associate's, bachelor's, or master's degree, you may choose your preferred weekend ceremony, space permitting.
 (We cap attendance at each ceremony to comply with the fire code.)
 We are planning for 1,200 graduates at each weekend ceremony.

 Each weekend ceremony is expected to last two-and-one-half hours.
 Keep in mind that this time is approximate and may vary.
 Please plan to remain until the conclusion of the ceremony to avoid disrespecting your fellow graduates and disrupting the ceremony.